SaraRambjoer/Image-Carry-Over/README.md

 A general representation of dynamical systems for reservoir computing.
 I: Proceedings of the 9th Joint IEEE International Conference on Development and Learning and on Epigenetic Robotics.
 IEEE 2019 ISBN 978-1-5386-8129-9. s. -
 OSLOMET NTNU
 link: https://wo.cristin.no/as/WebObjects/cristin.woa/wo/0.Profil.29.25.2.3.15.1.1.3

+The program also includes a basic python command line interface which in image_shower.py: exit - leave program reload - reload last loaded image, all of its colorbands reload R - reload the red color band on the last loaded image reload B - ... reload G - ... step - Do a timestep in the reservoir and output the combination of the reservoir values and the input image if any were loaded on this timestep before calling step. load - say that you want to load an image.
+Will be prompted to write in path to image.
+Type in the relative path name of the image file. (easiest if image file is in same folder as the code, then you just write ex. "cat.png") stepseveral - say that you want several timesteps to be done. you will be prompted for how many.
+Input an integer number above or equal to 0. (nothing happens if you input 0) reloadstepseveral - same as above, except last loaded image is reloaded before each timestep.